stephaneuler/board-of-symbols/README.md

 Integration in a Visual Studio project: in the directory applicaton_vs you find all required .cpp and .h files.
 Coyp them into your project.

+In Xcode, create new CommandLine Application as ANSI C oder C++ and simply drop in all necessary files.